 Throughout their time at our school, pupils are equipped with a wide range of academic and life skills and are well prepared for the secondary phase of education, with many of our pupils gaining grammar school places each year.

 Pupil voice and responsibility is encouraged and pupils are elected annually to the School Council.
-An Eco team oversees recycling and organises a big tidy up in the school grounds each term.
+An Eco team oversees recycling and promotes sustainable living.
+This group also organise a big tidy up in the school grounds each term.

 Ballymena Primary enrols children between the ages of 4 and 11.
 Our approach to education emphasises both challenge and enjoyment.
 Children are provided with opportunities to research, to analyse and to solve problems through a rigorous curriculum which promotes Literacy, Numeracy, ICT, Thinking Skills and Creativity at its core.